Adaleet/Algorithmic-Trading/README.md

 This project is currently in progress, and is a comprehensive algorithmic trading system built in Python.
 It allows you to collect financial data, preprocess it, implement trading strategies, backtest them, and execute trades in real-time with a broker's API.
 The system is modular, enabling you to customize and expand it as needed.

 ## Contributions are welcome!
-Please fork this repository and submit a pull request.
+Interested?
+You're welcome to fork this repository and submit a pull request :)

 ### Fork the Project
 - Create your Feature Branch (git checkout -b feature/YourFeature)